Symbol of the White Picket Fence

 The White Picket Fence, an American Icon

-While white picket fences are still in practical use around the country, they have come to symbolize the ultimate form of the American dream: a happy family that lives in a modest residential home with children, pets, and a sense of community safety.
+While these fences are still in practical use around the country, they have come to symbolize the ultimate form of the American dream: a happy family that lives in a modest residential home with children, pets, and a sense of community safety.
 This classic suburban concept is something that so many men and women pursue throughout their lives.
 Many people believe that buying “the house with the white picket fence” is an ultimate goal in life.

-Throughout movies, white picket fences are used to symbolize the perfect middle-class suburban life.
+Throughout movies, they are used to symbolize the perfect middle-class suburban life.
 This prevailing imagery has led to what some call the “White Picket Syndrome,” in which a person blindly holds on to the idea of a perfect lifestyle despite its inability to every really exist.
 No life is as perfect as the movies want to portray, and dreams of a white picket fence lifestyle aren’t always realistic.